A volunteer led local museum in North Berwick, East Lothian, Scotland

 © Ian Goodall

 Olwyn’s talk will commence at 7.30pm in the Chapel area, St Andrew Blackadder Church, St Andrew Street, North Berwick, and is open to all.
-Entry is free for Members of the Coastal Communities Museum, and by £5 donation for Non-Members.
+Entry is Free for Members of the Coastal Communities Museum, and by £5 donation for Non-Members.
 The talk will be followed by some light refreshments.

 Judith Booth